bardiabarabadi/uvicMUSE/docs/README.md

 This project has two sections, first, *UVic MUSE* that connects to MUSE over Bluetooth and streams its data over UDP and LSL.
-Second, two classes (Python: `MuseUdp.py` & MATLAB: `MuseUdp.m`) that allow the user to receive *UVic MUSE* transmitted data over UDP protocol.
-In the following sections we go through installation and usage of *UVic MUSE* and then explain about part two, receivers.
+Second, a MATLAB toolbox (and `MuseUdp.m`) that allows the user to receive *UVic MUSE* transmitted data over UDP protocol.
+In the following sections we go through installation and usage of *UVic MUSE* and then explain about part two, MuseUdp.

 ### UVic MUSE Installation